Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 The Role of Foster Parents

 Ordinary members of society function as foster parents by providing care for children who need support.
-Foster parents offer their children nourishment and housing but also love, patience, and guidance.
+Foster parents offer their children nourishment and housing, but also love, patience, and guidance.
 Through their care, foster parents create protected environments for children who maintain healthy systems while pursuing educational success and working through emotional difficulties.

 The rewards of foster parenting outweigh the difficulties associated with this work.
 When you influence a child's life positively, even for a brief period, it creates one of life's most fulfilling moments.